Case Study for BuyVia

 The BuyVia app and website brought together one of the strongest smart shopping arsenals available, across all of the devices people own-including their smartphones, laptops/desktops and tablets -without tedious and time-consuming research.
 With a visual interface akin to the Apple and Pinterest aesthetic, BuyVia was incredibly easy for the average person to use and uncluttered the shopping and decision-making process.

 The founders brought in Karbo and her agency to provide PR services for an earlier venture, TechBargains.
-They reached out to Karbo again in July 2012 to help launch BuyVia.
+They reached out to Karbo again to help launch BuyVia.
 Karbo knew that quickly establishing strategic thought leadership in the consumer and tech press was going to be the key to successfully building the brand and driving people to use BuyVia.

 The ultimate goal was to develop and execute a successful company launch from stealth mode, drive app downloads and over time develop market leadership.
 Karbo and her associate, Cameron Smead, recommended also establishing the Founders as thought leaders that could be trusted to deliver the best information on smart shopping, in store/online deals and product comparisons.
 In addition to traditional press, the agency team recommended BuyVia pursue digital media campaigns, including strategic partnerships with top online influencers in order to increase exposure, grow the social media following while also directly reaching the consumer.